DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 | ---       | ---       |
 |<center> <b><i> Classification report </i></b> </center> | <center> <b><i> Confusion matrix </i></b> </center>|

+A 100% acuracy classification was acheived with Mel-spectrogram between 0-2000Hz and a CNN model.  <br>
-This part is left as an exercise.
+<b> At the moment this stage is left as an exercise. </b> We will propose a simpler method.

 <b>STAGE II: Classification:</b>

-We apply two sets of complex continuous wavelets to each sound class A, B and run the whol classification problem with a multi-feature CNN.
+We apply two sets of complex continuous wavelets to each sound class A, B and run the whole classification problem with a multi-feature CNN: CWT Magntitude and Phase + Mel-spectrograms

 | <p align="center">   <img src="StageII_classification_I.png"  width="800"  /> </p> |